 That said, there are lots of reasons that single people—including those without kids—might also consider life insurance.
 (What is life insurance, exactly?)

 More than a quarter, or 27 percent of children in the United States live in a single-parent home, according to Census data.

 “When an individual, especially a single person, has a dependent, it’s important to consider life insurance,” says Nicholas Scheibner, a Certified Financial Planner with Baron Financial Group who specializes in working with special needs families.

 “If there’s not a spouse or family member, you want to make sure there are funds available outside of what the government would give,” Scheibner says.

 Single parents might feel extra pressure to help make sure their kids would be covered financially, since there isn’t another parent available to contribute.
+This is where life insurance comes in.
+There are two main types of life insurance, term and whole life.
 Term life insurance policies tend to be significantly less expensive than whole life policies, which can make them an attractive option.

 Scheibner stresses that those who care for people with special needs should work with an attorney who focuses on special needs estate planning.
 It’s important to designate the dependent’s special needs trust as the beneficiary of the policy, and not the dependent directly, to stay eligible for as many government resources as possible.

 A professional can advise you on the best way to set up accounts and policies your dependent may need if you’re not around.